Rules explainer

 Photorealistic RC crawler guide image for Super And Pro Orientation, with premium field-guide styling and no readable embedded text.

-Super and Pro are best understood as high-performance competition directions rather than casual trail labels.
+Super and Pro are high-performance competition classes rather than casual trail labels.
 These classes can involve purpose-built geometry, advanced steering expectations, specialized axles, and careful rule limits.
 A beginner should watch a local event or talk to drivers before assuming a parts list from one region fits another.

 Mini and Sportsman orientation